YET, CARPENTERS ARE BEING TAKEN ADVANTAGE OF IN ALARMING NUMBERS BY DISHONEST CONTRACTORS.

 - They create unsafe working conditions and deny carpenters the benefits they need to ensure they can provide for their family.

 - They allow the tax burden to fall elsewhere by not paying what they really owe (which means higher taxes for you).

 Billions of dollars in tax revenue and a failure to pay promised wages, mandatory payroll taxes and workers compensation insurance puts a large burden on carpenters as well as federal, state and local governments.

-The culprit: payroll fraud — which is committed by employers that purposefully evade basic payroll taxes and insurance benefits by knowingly misclassifying workers as “independent contractors,” withholding pay or paying workers off the books.
+The culprit: tax fraud — which is committed by employers that purposefully evade basic payroll taxes and insurance benefits by knowingly misclassifying workers as "independent contractors," withholding pay or paying workers off the books.